 Amgen and its employees tackle urban conservation projects

-This year, volunteers from Amgen facilities across the U.S. are coming together with their neighbors to dig in, clean up, plant and improve urban spaces for people and wildlife.
+In 2013, volunteers from Amgen facilities across the U.S. are came together with their neighbors to dig in, clean up, plant and improve urban spaces for people and wildlife.
 In collaboration with NFWF, the Amgen Foundation is supporting clean water projects in or near cities where the company operates, and local Amgen employees have stepped up to lend a hand.

 The rain gardens will act as natural filters, purifying polluted runoff from paved areas before it enters ponds that flow into the Pawtuxet River.
 That helps improve the water quality in the river and Narragansett Bay.
 Because water is an important resource for the biotechnology company, Amgen Foundation supports efforts that cultivate healthy waterways in communities where the firm operates.

 “The great showing of volunteers from both Amgen and the community and the extra effort that everyone put in made a difference,” said Wenley Ferguson, Restoration Coordinator at Save The Bay in Narragansett, Rhode Island.